ESXi

 VirtualHere with Raspberry Pi as USB server

 When you want to use USB devices in a virtual machine you don't want to connect them to your physical ESXi-host and then from there pass through to a virtual machine.
 By doing this you pin the virtual machine to the host.
 For example with a failover the virtual machine would boot on another host and would not be able to connect to it's USB-device, which is still plugged into the failed host.
 Also with vMotion your options are limited.
-To solve this problem several solutions have been around to access USB-devices remotely via the network.

 Ideas for a vSphere home lab in Workstation or Fusion